Vector35/binaryninja-api/docs/dev/plugins.md

 ### Testing

 It's useful to be able to reload your plugin during testing.
-On the Commercial edition of Binary Ninja, this is easily accomplished with a stand-alone headless install using `import binaryninja` after [installing the API](https://github.com/Vector35/binaryninja-api/blob/dev/scripts/install_api.py).  (install_api.py is included in each platforms respective [installation folder](../guide/index.md#binary-path))
+On the Commercial or Ultimate editions of Binary Ninja, this is easily accomplished with a stand-alone headless install using `import binaryninja` after [installing the API](https://github.com/Vector35/binaryninja-api/blob/dev/scripts/install_api.py).  (install_api.py is included in each platforms respective [installation folder](../guide/index.md#binary-path))

 Additionally, some plugin types like Architectures or BinaryViews are only loaded at launch and cannot be reloaded during a running session.